PrethamMuthappa/tailscale-exit-node/README.md

 - set inbound port rules to 41641 UDP in azure

 Rest of things which the vpn is supposed to have the bash script will set it up

+After this you will see your server name appear in the list of machine in tailscale dashboard, you need to click on your machine and click set as exit node!